 During local sleep, parts of your brain shut down and sleep in waves; while some regions and neurons in your brain are resting, others are active.
 Local sleep helps your mind recharge in-between the times your body has the chance to rest fully.

-When local sleep isn’t enough, your brain begins to shut down in trance-like microsleeps.
+When local sleep isn’t enough because you haven't slept enough or haven't slept in a day or more, your brain begins to shut down in trance-like microsleeps.
 Microsleeps generally last 15 to 30 seconds, but they come in unnoticeable spells.
 Microsleeping is like zoning out— you’re completely unaware when it’s happening, and once you zone back in, you’ve realized your brain was just blank for however long you were staring off into space.

 Microsleeps occur when your brain can no longer prevent sleep.
 Local sleep was its attempt to restore itself without real rest, but your mind can only stay active for so long.
 Once it can no longer keep going, it succumbs and microsleeps.